MFTabriz/slabcc/readme.rst

 | SLABCC have been initially developed for the `Bremen Center for Computational Materials Science (BCCMS) <http://www.bccms.uni-bremen.de>`_

-Please read the `manual.html <http://htmlpreview.github.io/?https://github.com/MFTabriz/slabcc/blob/master/manual.html>`_ for more information on the algorithm, input and outputs.
+Please read the `manual <https://meisam.codeberg.page/slabcc>`_ for more information on the algorithm, input and outputs.

 =================
 Quick start guide